BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

   *message-to-send*

-* On both sending and receiving, the HJB message **must** include a specific named parameter (or field-assignment line) containing the JMS class the HJB message represents.
+* On both sending and receiving, the HJB message **must** include a specific named parameter containing the JMS class the HJB message represents.

   - The name of this required field is *hjb_jms_message_interface*